How to mine Ether in Linux Ubuntu Server 16.04

 from your PC to the miner PC.
 The basic usage is like this:

-$ scp <file to copy> <remote user>@<remote host>:<remote destination path>
+$ scp <file to copy> <remote user>@<remote host>:<remote destination path>Example:

 to save the file in that folder.